These Vegan Spinach Muffins are egg free & gluten free, yet are perfect for Toddlers, Kids and Babies doing BLW.

 - In a food processor, pulse together the oat flour, flax, almond flour, salt, and baking powder.

 - Add in the banana, spinach or kale (thawed), vanilla, almond milk, vegetable oil, and cider vinegar.
 Process until very smooth.
-Add the egg replacement and pulse just to combine.
+Add the flax egg and pulse just to combine.

 - Spoon the batter (about 2 tablespoons) into the mini muffin tins.
 Top with a thin slice of banana and a sprinkle of hemp hearts.
 Bake for about 15-18 minutes, and then allow to cool for at least 10-15 minutes before carefully popping them out.